aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/150-task-2/300-create-the-product.md

 {{% code file="40-reinvent2019/150-task-2/artefacts/factory/completed_second_time.yaml" language="js" highlight="62-63" %}}

 {{% notice note %}}
 Have a look at the highlighted lines.
-We are using this to turn on stelligent's _cfn-nag_.
+We are using this to turn on _cfn-nag_, an open source tool by Stelligent that looks for insecure configuration of resources.
 This will add an extra layer of governance ensuring the AWS CloudFormation templates we are using meets the quality bar set by _cfn-nag_.
 {{% /notice %}}